 The consumption of sugar-sweetened beverages is associated with increased energy intake and in turn, weight gain and obesity.
 It is well established that obesity is a leading risk factor for diabetes, cardiovascular disease and 13 types of cancer.

 Young Australians are very high consumers of sugar-sweetened beverages, and sugar-sweetened soft drinks in particular.
-The highest consumers of sugar-sweetened beverages are young males (19 to 24 years of age) and male adolescents (12 to 18 years of age), and males are higher consumers than females across all age groups.
+The highest consumers of sugar-sweetened beverages are male adolescents (14 to 18 years of age), and males are higher consumers than females across all age groups.

-A range of factors influence the consumption of sugar-sweetened beverages, including taste, social settings, price and marketing.
+A range of factors influence the consumption of sugar-sweetened beverages, including taste, social settings, availability, price and marketing.

 See the full position statement:

 Sugar-sweetened Beverages Position Statement